TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 Program applies that filter to the full inventory and displays just the subset that match it.

-1. Program supports the `(a)dd` filter action, prompting user for an attribute and a value, creates a corresponding search criteria dictionary, and applies it to the inventory (instead of `my_criteria`, which you can now delete).
+1. Program supports the `(a)dd` filter action, prompting the user for an attribute and a value, creates a corresponding search criteria dictionary, and applies it to the inventory (instead of `my_criteria`, which you can now delete).